nosmirck/t4gweatherapp/README.md

-# t4gweatherapp
+# T4G Weather App

-Simple Weather App made with Flutter
+A simple Weather App for T4G's Locations.
+Made with Flutter.